 In cases where a smaller boat or plane is being carried on a larger ship, "left" and "right" are always used when referring to the smaller boat or plane to prevent confusion.
 So if a plane is parked on a carrier deck facing towards the back of the ship, the left side of the plane is towards the starboard side of the ship.

 Entitled means that someone is given a title, authority or rightful ownership of something.
 Some people however use it as if it meant the opposite, "someone is claiming to deserve something, although he doesn't".
 Even on TV Tropes - see Entitled Bastard, Entitled to Have You.
 The usage here refers to an unearned subjective feeling of entitlement, hence the common expression "sense of entitlement" - the person in question feels they deserve something, even though they don't.
-The correct way to use "entitled" would be saying the person feels like they are entitled to something, not that they are being entitled.
+The correct way to use "entitled" would be saying the person feels or acts like they are entitled to something, not that they are "being" entitled.

 Simplistic is not a synonym for "simple".
 It means "too simple" or "simple to a fault", and is inherently pejorative.